“Our actors don’t need Bollywood to become stars”: Pakistani blogger in reply to Indian Journalist

 The content and tone of the letter claimed that India has “given you (Fawad Khan and other Pakistani artists) more money in two years than what you could have possibly earned in Pakistan in 10 years.
 We have given you the recognition that you would have never been able to earn sitting in Karachi.
 We made you act in great movies; we helped you endorse brands.
 And hey, we also made you a bigger star in Pakistan,” among.

-Now, a Pakistani blogger has hit out in reply to the Indian journalist with an open letter titled, “Dear India, our actors don’t need Bollywood to become stars” in an attempt to discuss the “blatant misconceptions” of the said journalist.
+Now, a Pakistani blogger has hit out in reply to the Indian journalist with an open letter titled, “Dear India, our actors don’t need Bollywood to become stars,” in an attempt to discuss the “blatant misconceptions” of the said journalist.

 Excerpts from the letter:

 “I don’t know whether it’s a tragedy or a comedy that you are intent on portraying Bollywood as a resort for all unemployed Pakistan artists.
-Heck, you make it sound like a charity that would have put the late Abdul Sattar Edhi to shame.” “…it’s convenient to pin-point a successful Fawad Khan…but, not a failed Veena Malik or a Meera; who ran out of work in Bollywood as soon as they started since they couldn’t impress your audiences.”
+Heck, you make it sound like a charity that would have put the late Abdul Sattar Edhi to shame.” “… it’s convenient to pin-point a successful Fawad Khan…but not a failed Veena Malik or a Meera who ran out of work in Bollywood as soon as they started since they couldn’t impress your audiences.”

-Sushant Singh Rajput, Maharashtra Navnirman Sena (MNS), MS Dhoni – The Untold Story, Nadira Zaheer Babbar, Raj Babbar, Anupam k ” Bollywood takes what sells.
+Sushant Singh Rajput, Maharashtra Navnirman Sena (MNS), MS Dhoni – The Untold Story, Nadira Zaheer Babbar, Raj Babbar, Anupam K “Bollywood takes what sells.
 It isn’t doing any great service to the artists of my nation by hiring them out of pure sympathy.
-Just see the comments on the trailer of Ae Dil Hai Mushkil on YouTube; the people of your country are swooning over Fawad Khan so much that at places, they even seem to over-shadow the lead of the movie.”
+Just see the comments on the trailer of Ae Dil Hai Mushkil on YouTube; the people of your country are swooning over Fawad Khan so much that at places, they even seem to overshadow the movie’s lead.”

-“Deepika Padukone didn’t become a superstar after landing a role opposite Vin Diesel; it was her credentials as a superstar that got her there.
-And I see no way how you can take the credit of his stardom for something as forgettable as Khoobsurat, a flick that was duly bashed by all your critics (“great films” you say, I reserve my comments).”
+“You take the credit for making a superstar out of Fawad Khan ever so smoothly.
+But there’s a hitch: Fawad Khan was a superstar in Pakistan right when Humsafar aired in our country.
+All his subsequent serials were TRPs smashing.”Deepika Padukone didn’t become a superstar after landing a role opposite Vin Diesel; her credentials as a superstar got her there.
+And I see no way how you can take the credit of his stardom for something as forgettable as Khoobsurat, a flick that was duly bashed by all your critics (“great films”, you say, I reserve my comments).”

-” You play the higher ground by narrating how Pakistani artists have been showered with love in India.
+“You play the higher ground by narrating how Pakistani artists have been showered with love in India.
 You might not have gotten to see that.
-Still, every single Indian celebrity who has ever come to Pakistan has gone back waxing lyrical about the sheer amount of adulation and admiration they’ve received in Pakistan.”
+Still, every single Indian celebrity who has ever come to Pakistan has gone back waxing lyrical about the sheer amount of adoration and admiration they’ve received in Pakistan.”

 READ ALSO :